graphaware/graph-aided-search/README.md

 The following parameters are available for this booster:

-* **recoTarget**: (Mandatory) This parameter contains the identifier of the target for which the boosting values are computed.
+* **target**: (Mandatory) This parameter contains the identifier of the target for which the boosting values are computed.
 Since the boosting is customized according to a target, this parameter is mandatory and allows getting different results for different target (typically a user).

 * **maxResultSize**: (Default is set to the max result windows size of elasticsearch, defined by the parameter index.max_result_window)